joelparkerhenderson/wordbooks/pages/root-cause-analysis/index.md

 # Root cause analysis (RCA)

 Root cause analysis (RCA) is a problem-solving technique used to identify the underlying causes of an event, rather than just treating symptoms.
-RCA is a methodical approach to identify the origin of a problem and solve it, in order to prevent similar problems from happening in the future.
+RCA aims to prevent similar problems from happening in the future.
 RCA is widely used in engineering, manufacturing, healthcare, software development, and business management.

 Steps: